Vladomeme/itemfinder/README.md

 Vanilla loot tables (and custom loot tables under vanilla paths) should be enabled in the config to be included in command autocomplete options.

+`/finditem empty`
+Finds all empty chests or lootable containers (changed in config).
+Alias for `/finditem loot_table none_empty`.

+`/finditem summary`
+Collects and prints out information about all existing unique items and loot tables, including counts.
+Only uses global mode.
+Item stacks are grouped into one entry if their id an components are equal.
+Sorting by name/counts can be configured.

 ### Search modes
 **Normal** mode only checks currently loaded chunks & entities, runs instantly.